 How about the Barani + PT100 combination?
 Let me compare it directly with just the SHT35.

-While in my first temperature graph the passive PT100 graph was similar to the actively ventilated ones, it is clear that this is no longer the case under these circumstances.
-Not only does the Barani + PT100 appear less responsive, it’s also reading about 0,3 degrees higher consistently.
+While in my first temperature graph the passive PT100 graph was similar to the actively ventilated ones, it is clear that this is no longer the case under these circumstances with lower winds.
+Not only does the Barani + PT100 appear less responsive than the sensors inside the actively ventilated shield now, it’s also reading about 0,3 degrees higher consistently.
+This wasn’t the case before.
+In the first graph all PT100 sensors were reporting the same.
 We can’t simply attribute this to the Barani underperforming due to lack of ventilation, since the SHT35 is also housed inside the same shield.
 Perhaps somehow the PT100 suffers from lack of ventilation sooner.
 During the coming Summer I will be monitoring the behavior of the sensors and share more data when I have it.